Detours for Navigating Instructional Videos: Approach

 \textbf{Dataset and statistics.} Our training and test sets are both derived from HowTo100M \cite{howto100m} (average length 6.5 mins).
 We consider cooking tasks (i.e., recipes) containing $370K$ videos.
 We use the weakly-supervised automatically curated dataset $\mathcal{D}_D^{tr}$ for training and validation.
 Following the steps described in Sec. \ref{sec:dataset-gen}, we obtain $586,603$ training and $18,308$ validation detour annotation tuples $(V_s, t_s, \mathcal{Q}, V_d, T_d)$.

 The manual annotation results in a large-scale test dataset $\mathcal{D}_D^{te}$ containing $16,207$ detour instances $(V_s, t_s, \mathcal{Q}, V_d, T_d)$.
-The test set is based on $3,873$ unique videos across $1,080$ recipes/tasks, e.g. \emph{``how to make chicken quesadillas'' is one task and has multiple video instances}.
+The test set is based on $3,873$ unique videos across $1,080$ recipes/tasks, e.g. \emph{``how to make chicken quesadillas''} is one task and has multiple video instances.
 We curate the test set so that there are $834$ \emph{common} tasks ($14,450/16,207$ annotations) with the training data $\mathcal{D}_D^{tr}$ having videos from those tasks.
-There are $246$ additional \emph{novel} recipes ($1,757/16,307$ annotations) that do not contribute to the training set.
+There are $246$ additional \emph{novel} recipes ($1,757/16,307$ annotations) that do not appear in the training set.
 For retrieval evaluation, the detour candidates are all videos in the dataset, i.e. $3,873$ candidates per detour annotation.
 No video exists in both the training and testing split.

 \textbf{Network architecture.} We use InternVideo \cite{internvideo} as the video feature extractor $f_v$.
-The features are extracted at one feature per second, following \cite{videoclip,tan}. $f_v$ is frozen and hence, the features are pre-extracted and saved offline for faster I/O. Next, $f_{vm}$ is a trainable linear layer, inspired by \cite{llava}. $\mathcal{L}_{se}$ is a LLAMA2-13B-chat \cite{llama2} language model.
-We try both variants of keeping $\mathcal{L}_{se}$ frozen and trainable and performance is better if $\mathcal{L}_{se}$ is trainable.
+The features are extracted at one feature per second, following \cite{videoclip,tan}. $f_v$ is frozen and $f_{vm}$ is a trainable linear layer, inspired by \cite{llava}. $\mathcal{L}_{se}$ is a LLAMA2-13B-chat \cite{llama2} language model.
+We try both variants of keeping $\mathcal{L}_{se}$ frozen and trainable; performance is better if $\mathcal{L}_{se}$ is trainable.
 Lastly, $f_n$ is the LLAMA-2 tokenizer.
 The retrieval head $f_R$ is a transformer classifier and we take the CLS token of the output followed by a linear layer to output the score.
 Finally, the localization head $f_L$ is the VSLNet \cite{vslnet} architecture.
 We remove the tokenizer from VSLNet since the text input is already processed.

-\textbf{Training Parameters.} We train both networks on 8 nodes with 8 NVIDIA A100 GPUs for 5 epochs.
+\textbf{Training parameters.} We train both networks on 8 nodes with 8 NVIDIA A100 GPUs for 5 epochs.
 The training time is 8 hours.
 We use AdamW \cite{adamw} optimizer with learning rate $3\times 10^{-5}$ and batch size of 16 per device.
 The transformer classifier $f_R$ uses an input dimension of 4096 (consistent with the LLAMA2 output dimension), 4 heads, 4 layers and 1024 dimensional feed-forward network.
 All other parameters are defaults of the respective models.